ibrow19/Snake-Engine/README.md

 The demo involves a turret attached to a spaceship.
 This is a classic example of where the scene graph can be useful.
 The spaceship node attaches the turret node as a child.
-Then, whenever the spaceship moves, the turret automatically moves and rotates with it as the scene graph that the turret's position is always relative to the ship.
+Then, whenever the spaceship moves, the turret automatically moves and rotates with it as the scene graph ensures that the turret's position is always relative to the ship.

 ### Components
 On its own each node just consists of an arbitrary transformation.
 Logic and actions can be added to a node through components.
 In the demo there are three components.
-The `ShipComponent` defines behaviour unique to the spaceship body, the `TurretComponent` defines behaviour unique to the turret.
+The `ShipComponent` defines behaviour unique to the spaceship body and the `TurretComponent` defines behaviour unique to the turret.
 The `RotationComponent` defines rotation actions used by both the ship body and the turret.
 To define a valid component, it must be a subclass of the `snk::Component` class.
 Following is a description of what a component should